The Bergquist Family wishes to thank The TrailBlazers MC. for honoring Larry with his induction into The Prestigious

 This is a portion of his motorcycling life in pictures and text from various motorcycling magazines and newspapers, ranging from very early in his career to the end of it.
 Imagine being a kid and being able to go motorcycle riding with the great movie legend Clark Gable or one of the famous Milne brothers!

-Or having the chance to race against the great Parnelli Jones, racing legend's Malcolm Smith, Don Surplice, Bud and Dave Ekins, Mike Patrick, Rod Hall, Walker Evans, The Great Hall Of Famer Swedish World Champion Moto-Crosser Gunnar Lindstrom, James Garner, Larry Minor, Gary Preston, James Martino, Steve Hurd, Tom Poteet, Rich Thorwaldson, Ronnie Nelson, Larry Phutzenruter and of course the Greatest of them all J.N.
+Or having the chance to race against the great Parnelli Jones, Malcolm Smith, Don Surplice, Buck Smith, Ed Mulder, Bud and Dave Ekins, Steve McQueen, Mike Patrick, Rod Hall, Walker Evans, The Great Hall Of Famer Swedish World Champion Moto-Crosser Gunnar Lindstrom, James Garner, Larry Minor, Mitch Mayes, Gary Preston, James Martino, Steve Hurd, Tom Poteet, Rich Thorwaldson, Ronnie Nelson, Larry Phutzenruter and of course the Greatest of them all J.N.
 Roberts!!

 There were so so many more great riders dad had the chance to race with that I have not mentioned!
-Or maybe having Steve McQueen offer the full use of his pits during the Baja 1000 if Larry or his teammate Gary Preston needed anything at all! ( That's how nice of a guy Steve McQueen was, and my Dad never forgot his generosity ) It was so much fun to sit and listen to dads racing stories.
+Or maybe being fortunate enough to have Steve McQueen offer the full use of his pits during the Baja 1000 if Larry or his teammate Gary Preston needed anything at all! ( That's how nice of a guy Steve McQueen was, and my Dad never forgot his generosity ) It was so much fun to sit and listen to dads racing stories.

-Just so many more, like , the great Mitch Mayes, Gary Griffin, The great Doyle Fields, J.D.
+Just so many more, like , the great Gary Griffin, Doyle Fields, J.D.
 Williams, Neil Fergus, Jack Froelich, Tom Muto, Al Rogers, The Dempsey Brothers, His good friend Al Baker, John Barnes and Dick Hansen, Art Knapp, Bill Silverthorn, Max Switzer, The great Gary Conrad, Gary Cole, Don Bohannan, Steve Kirk, school teacher Phil Bowers, dairy Man Kenny Knudsen,

 I could go on and on and on and as you all know I left a ton of GREAT GREAT desert racers off this list......so many great riders of the desert...